AdobeDocs/dev-docs-reference/src/pages/blocks/superhero/halfwidth/with-background-image-and-video.md

 ---
-title: Superhero - Half Width with Background and Video
+title: Superhero - Half Width Variant with Background and Video
-description: Split-screen superhero with full-width background image and video content.
+description: Superhero half width variant with background image and video.
 ---

 Superhero half width variant with background image and video